 Take On The Right Course Load

-Students who are enrolled for 12 credit hours or more during the fall or spring semesters are considered full-time*.
+Students who are enrolled for 12 credit hours or more during the fall or spring semesters are considered full-time, although 15 credit hours is a normal load*.
 Students who are enrolled for 6 credit hours or more during the winter or summer sessions are considered full-time.
 A normal schedule consists of four or five major courses, subject to the following credit limitations:

 - For freshmen, a normal load should not exceed 17 credits, excluding SkilMod, military science, and activity courses in music and physical education.
 A reduced schedule of four academic courses, plus SkilMod, may be suggested for some freshmen by faculty advisors.